 The Risk of Bad Bots

 Bad bots should be avoided at all costs, in large part because — true to their name — they’re up to no good.
 While many, such as all those spam comments that you’ll find on Facebook groups, are more annoying than anything, others are much more dangerous.
-And for businesses, things can be catastrophic.
+And for businesses, they can be catastrophic.
 We already mentioned the ridiculously high figure from early about how much bad bots cost the business world each year.
-That’s money that’s flowing away from businesses and into the hands of the people behind the bad bots.
-Below, we’ll look at various ways in which cybercriminals use bots to do this.
+That’s money that’s flowing away from businesses and into the hands of the people behind the malicious bots.
+Below, we’ll look at various ways in which cybercriminals use bots to launch attacks.

 Account Takeover (ATO)